Why study computer science?

 The web development ecosystem relies on free and open source HTML, CSS, and JavaScript libraries, frameworks, and engines.

 The open source Python and R programming languages are essential for data analysis in all areas of science.
-In particular, Python is the language of choice for AI research.

-In this age of generative AI, where a large language model (LLM) can generate code in seconds, why is it still important to study computer science?
+Back to the second question: In this age of generative AI, where a large language model (LLM) can generate code in seconds, why is it still important to study computer science?